 Inside my dorm room

 Okay, I do keep my canes inside my dorm room- they hang on a hook next to the door.
 But I don’t use my cane when I am walking around my dorm room or apartment.
-This confused my suitemates a lot, because they expected that a vision impaired person like me would constantly be carrying a blindness cane with them, but again, it was a great educational opportunity to explain why I use my cane.
+This confused my suitemates a lot, because they expected that a visually impaired person would constantly be carrying a blindness cane with them, but again, it was a great educational opportunity to explain why I use my cane.